WHY PIANO IS THE KING

 Ms. Munné has been heard in recitals and with orchestras in the United States, Europe, Caribbean and South America.
 In November 2005, Claudette Munné, along with her husband, Italian pianist Massimiliano Facchini, made an artistic contribution of major significance to the world's artistic legacy.
 This concert duo “made history premiering Merengues with two pianos at Weill Recital Hall at Carnegie Hall.”
 She has also released a recording, “Claudette Marie Munné plays Bach, Clementi, Albéniz and Others.”

-Ms. Munné has also served as a Board member of the Queens Symphony Orchestra since 2007.
+Ms. Munné has also served as a Board member of the Queens Symphony Orchestra from 2010-2018.

 Claudette Munné is a director of The Belle Arti Center for the Arts in Forest Hills, NY.